Ruth Morris: Biography

-Ruth Morris died September 17, 2001 from her second bout of cancer.
+Morris died September 17, 2001, from her second bout of cancer.
 She named the tumor "Henry."

-Academic and Work Background
+Academic and work background

-In 1956, Ruth received her BA in Music and Sociology from Oberlin College.
-She followed up with an MA in Sociology in 1958 from the University of Illinois.
+In 1956, Ruth received her BA in music and sociology from Oberlin College.
+She followed up with an MA in sociology in 1958 from the University of Illinois.
 Her thesis was on the "Role of Conscientious Objectors in U.S. Prisons, 1914-1957."
 Not content to stop there, she also did her MSW, graduating in 1959 from the University of Michigan with a thesis on "Friendship Patterns in an Institution for Delinquent Girls."
-In 1963 she also received her PhD from the University of Michigan in Sociology and Social Work.
+In 1963 she also received her PhD from the University of Michigan in sociology and social Work.
 Her dissertation was "A Theory and Comparison of Female and Male Delinquents and Non-Delinquents."